 A heat pump solar panel is made up of two parts: a collector and a storage unit.
 The collector is placed in an area where it will receive direct sunlight.
 As the sun hits the collector, it heats up the fluids inside.

-The hot fluid is then pumped into the storage unit, where it is stored until needed.
 The stored energy can be used to generate electricity or to heat your home or business.
 You can also use the stored energy to power appliances such as refrigerators and air conditioners when utility rates are high.

-In fact, some people are using their stored energy to completely offset their electric bills!
 One advantage of using a heat pump solar panel is that it can provide both heating and cooling for your home or business.
 Another advantage is that they are very efficient; they use less than 1% of the sunlight that hits them to generate useful energy.

 Heat pump solar panels are also very durable and have a long lifespan; many systems come with warranties of 20 years or more.